lessardlab/BioRegions2021QCBS/README.md

 ## Do this if you want to follow the tutorial in your own machine

-1. Download or fork the repository
+1. Download or fork this repository

 2. Download the data from GBIF (see data folder)